 What will you learn when you study our AQA psychology A-level?
 You’ll begin by examining social influence, and why we think and behave the way we do.
 You’ll move on to the topic of memory, questioning whether our recollection is always trustworthy.
 Next, you’ll look at childhood attachment and how our formative experiences can impact our adult life and relationships, along with psychological research methods and processes.
 Throughout the remainder of the modules, you’ll focus on issues and debates in psychology, such as nature vs nature, as well as fascinating topics such as forensic psychology, where you’ll examine the merits of investigative psychology and cognitive explanations for criminal behaviour.

 Because we understand that everyone learns in different ways, many of our modules include links to engaging interactive content like quizzes, as well as videos and PDFs.
 And if there’s something you don’t understand, just ask your tutor – that’s what they’re there for!
 And, as our biology tutor James Oliver explains, sometimes all it takes is a different perspective: “When a student is struggling, I get back to basics.
-I like to use handwritten or hand drawn worked examples or diagrams so that they can break down a larger problem into its smaller steps.
+I like to use handwritten or hand drawn worked examples or diagrams so that they can break down a larger problem into smaller steps.
 Learning is a very visual hands-on process, and SEEING something in action really helps.”

-Until the end of January, when you enrol on two A-levels with us, we’ll fund 50% of your course fees towards a third.
-Find out more about our wide range of GCSE and A-level courses on our website, or you can give our dedicated team a call on 0121 630 3000.
+Find out more about our wide range of GCSE and A-level courses on our website, or you can give our friendly learning advisers a call via 0121 630 3000.